 Kristin Stobbink “Daydream of music” 2023

-When Kristin Stobbink takes a look at a series of findings about music, she comes to the following.
-Music stimulates neurons and this creates better connections.
-The hairs in your ears will stand differently and this will make you listen better and you will be able to learn and process information more easily (Mark Mieras – science journalist).
-It is also stated that music stimulates your emotional development, making music trains your memory.
-And music, just like smell, activates deeper memories, that even when the brain is affected by dementia, music will still retrieve memories.
+When Kristin Stobbink examines a series of findings about music, she arrives at the following conclusions: music stimulates neurons, creating better connections.
+The hairs in your ears respond differently, enhancing your ability to listen, learn, and process information more easily (Mark Mieras – science journalist).
+It is also stated that music stimulates emotional development, and that making music trains your memory.
+Furthermore, music, like smell, activates deeper memories; even when the brain is affected by dementia, music can still retrieve memories.

 Have you ever wondered what role music plays in your life?
-And when you’re in the car listening to the radio you sometimes put a song away.
+When you’re in the car listening to the radio, do you sometimes skip a song?
 Not because it’s a bad song, but because it evokes a rush of nostalgia and emotion from a moment in the past.
-For Kristin Stobbink, music is emotion in many forms, a bygone moment of loss, a grasp at de-stimulation or a protective barrier of sound.
-The work “Daydream of music” (2023) is about what music is and could be.
+For Kristin Stobbink, music represents emotion in many forms: a bygone moment of loss, a grasp at de-stimulation, or a protective barrier of sound.
+The work “Daydream of Music” (2023) explores what music is and what it could be.

-Kristin Stobbink made a 3D design for this work and printed it with PLA on a 3D printer.
-Words have been incorporated into this design: play, be, make, music and now.
-On this hexagon is a metal music box, with a hand printed ‘music sheet’.
-With wavy grids rising through a kind of fog on which you could compose a small song yourself.
-For this print, Kristin Stobbink used natural oil on paper and a perforator to perforate a small piece of an almost completely forgotten lullaby.
+Kristin Stobbink created a 3D design for this work and printed it using PLA on a 3D printer.
+Words have been incorporated into this design: play, be, make, music, and now.
+On this hexagon is a metal music box with a hand-printed ‘music sheet,’ featuring wavy grids rising through a kind of fog, on which you could compose a small song yourself.
+For this print, Kristin Stobbink used natural oil on paper and employed a perforator to create a small piece of an almost completely forgotten lullaby.

-Kristin Stobbink wonders when she watches “Daydream of music” whether she will experience a shadow of the now in the future in the now and in the tones she listens to and which emotion will activate that moment.
+Kristin Stobbink wonders, when she observes “Daydream of Music,” whether she will experience a shadow of the present in the future, in the now, and in the tones she listens to, and which emotion that moment will activate.

 “Daydream of Music” 2023